Surrey Learn

 Self-Study

-The workshop will be preceded by a short self-study assignment asking participants to:
+The workshop will be preceded by a short self-study activity asking participants:

-• Identify the skills they possess and those they feel they need or want to develop to help prepare themselves for the future.
+• What skills they possess or would like to develop that will help prepare them for the impending changes.

-Participants will be asked to share and build on their examples during the various practical sessions throughout the workshop.
+Participants will be encouraged to share and build on their examples during the workshop.

 Workshop Content